lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 | --- | --- | --- |
 | Get Attestation Freshness Nonce | `nonce` | {{CMP}} |

+To ensure that the nonce request and response messages are associated with the subsequent request and response messages used to transmit the CSR, the transaction ID specified in
+{{Section 5.1.1 of RFC9810}} MUST be used.

 In the event of a possible error or if the RA/CA is unable or unwilling to deliver the requested nonce, CMP offers several ways to indicate this.
 Which variant fits depends on the circumstances.